Two birthday girls hit the century mark

 That heart shined bright when Helen was in quarantine.

 "You know she was making her bed.
-She said 'I have to make my bed and help the nurses out because they have so much work to do," said Maryann Visneski, Helen's daughter-in-law.
+She said, 'I have to make my bed and help the nurses out because they have so much work to do," said Maryann Visneski, Helen's daughter-in-law.

 The 100th birthday party at Mid Valley Manor was also honoring another 100-year-old resident, Lucille Lewis.